daxxded/Nadiya/README.md

 This repository now contains a playable vertical slice prototype for **Nadiya Simulator**, a compact isometric life-sim that blends chaotic humor, grounded emotional beats, and locally hosted AI-driven dialogue.
 The original narrative and systems design remains available in [`docs/design.md`](docs/design.md).

+The latest update turns the afternoon and evening sequences into a freely explorable apartment: wander between rooms via doors, trigger the fry shift from the kitchen, and open a phone UI complete with faux apps and a Discord-like chat for three friends.

 ## Getting Started

 ### Prerequisites